-Let's suppose, and this is no individual case, that the longest expo-sure of a series came out somewhat blurry.
+Let's suppose, and this is no individual case, that the longest exposure of a series came out somewhat blurry.
 Click to remove the image from the series and let the system generate a synthetic bright image for you.
 All of the shots in the series are already sharp.

 This technique can also be used for manufacturing an HDR image out of a single picture.
-Two synthetic exposures will be generated for an uploaded single image, one with reduced expoinaddisure time and one with creased exposure time.
-An tional image will be synthesised when only two bracketing images are uploaded so that there are always at least three photos available in a bracketing series.
+Two synthetic exposures will be generated for an uploaded single image, one with reduced exposure time and one time.
+Add synthetic image synthewith increased exposure An additional image will be sised when only two bracketing images are uploaded so that there are always at least three photos available in a bracketing series.